 A Derivation of Intelligence from Guided Relation-Creation

-From finite organization upward: a prose walk through eleven questions, and a formal derivation through twenty-six steps.
+From finite organization upward: a prose walk through eleven questions, and a formal derivation through twenty-five steps.

 Intelligence is one of those words that gets harder to pin down the more carefully you look at it.
 Different traditions ground it in different places — computation, language, reasoning, planning, behavior — and the answers don’t converge.
 Whatever intelligence is, it doesn’t have an obvious natural boundary, and trying to define it directly mostly tells you about whoever’s doing the defining.